 12/10/4 The actual number of workdays granted an employee as military leave shall correspond to the number of workdays he/she is absent from his/her work station.
 The period of authorized leave shall be determined by the starting and ending dates of the training period as specified on the military pay voucher or other payroll document received by the employee at the conclusion of the training period.
 This document shows the number of days and inclusive dates for which military pay was received, including authorized travel time, if applicable.
-Military orders include ample travel time via the most rapid mode of transportation available and for which transportation or actual reimbursement is made by the military, therefore additional travel time required by the employee to accommodate a different mode of travel elected by the employee must be charged to leave without pay, vacation or compensatory time.
+Military orders include ample travel time via the most rapid mode of transportation available and for which transportation or actual reimbursement is made by the employee must be charged to leave without pay, vacation or compensatory time.